j-easy/easy-props/README.md

 ## Latest news

-* 03/07/2017: Version 2.0.1 is out with a small fix of the JMX MBean name.
-See all details in the [change log](https://github.com/j-easy/easy-props/releases).
-* 08/06/2017: Version 2.0.0 is out!
-See what's new [here](https://github.com/j-easy/easy-props/releases).
-* 17/07/2016: Version 1.3.0 is out with new features and bug fixes.
-See all details in the [change log](https://github.com/j-easy/easy-props/releases).
+* 14/03/2020: Version 3.0.0 is finally out!
+This version is based on Java 8 and comes with a new annotation to inject properties from environment variables.
+You can find more details about the new features and enhancements in the [change log](https://github.com/j-easy/easy-props/releases).

 ## What is Easy Props?